 Cascade is a high-efficiency, combined cycle natural gas-fired generating facility.

-Cascade Power Project is a 900 megawatt (MW) combined cycle power generation facility being constructed in Yellowhead County, approximately 12 kilometres southwest of Edson, Alberta.
-The Project is located on crown lands on a 52-hectare site and will have the capacity to supply over 8% of the province’s average electricity demand.
-The facility will utilize modern, highly efficient industrial turbines, fuelled by natural gas, and will commence operations in 2023.
+Cascade Power Project is a 900 megawatt (MW) combined cycle power generation facility located in Yellowhead County, approximately 12 kilometres southwest of Edson, Alberta.
+The Project is located on crown lands on a 52-hectare site and has the capacity to supply over 8% of the province’s average electricity demand.
+The facility utilizes modern, highly efficient industrial turbines, fuelled by natural gas.
+The Project completed construction, and commenced operations in 2024.

 Project Details

-As Alberta transitions off coal-fired generation, the province will need new supplies of clean electricity to meet the growing demand for power.
-Combined cycle power generation facilities, such as Cascade, will provide efficient, reliable on-demand power for Albertans. .
+As Alberta has transitioned off coal-fired generation, the province will need new supplies of clean electricity to meet the growing demand for power.
+Combined cycle power generation facilities, such as Cascade, provides efficient, reliable on-demand power for Albertans.

 Local Economic Activity

-The construction and operations of the Project will play an important role in the local economy by providing jobs during construction that will benefit the local and Indigenous communities, businesses and suppliers, as well as provide a base of additional tax revenue to Yellowhead County.
+The construction and operations of the Project plays an important role in the local economy by providing jobs during construction that benefitted the local and Indigenous communities, businesses and suppliers, as well as provided a base of additional tax revenue to Yellowhead County.

-It is anticipated the facility will take three years to construct, employing approximately 600 workers at the peak of construction.
-The anticipated work effort is expected to require 3,000,000 work-hours in the local area.
-Once operations commence, 25 direct, long-term skilled jobs will be created in the community.
+The construction took approximately four years to completed, employing approximately 1,000 workers at the peak of construction.
+The work effort required over 4,500,000 work-hours in the local area.
+Since commencement of operations, 25 direct, long-term skilled jobs have been created in the community.

 The total capital investment associated for the Project is approximately $1.5 Billion.